 - The Club Captains should be included in all selection communications so that he/she has an overview of the process and availability.

-- The Player Development and Coaching officer should be included in all coaching communications.
+- The relevant lead coaches for adult, colt or mini sections should be included in all coaching communications.

-- Any concerns with selection processes, coaching or player management should be directed to the Club Captains or Player Development and Coaching Officer.
+- Any concerns with selection processes, coaching or player management should be directed to the relevant Club Captain.
 These concerns should be represented to the Management Committee if required.

-- to arrive at least 15 minutes before start of each session.
+- arrive at least 20 minutes before start of each session.

-- to create a safe and enjoyable environment for all participants.
+- create a safe and enjoyable environment for all participants.

-- to plan and deliver good quality coaching sessions.
+- plan and deliver good quality coaching sessions.

-- to engage actively with players, other coaches and (where necessary parents).
+- engage actively with players, other coaches and (where necessary parents).

-- to have regular and active communication with the chairman of playing and coaching and or committee members and Mini and Colt organisers as appropriate.
+- have regular and active communication with the lead coaches and organisers for the adult, colt or mini section as appropriate.

-- to be a good ambassador for the Club.
+- be a good ambassador for the Club.

-- to have all necessary insurance in place.
+- have all necessary insurance and qualifications in place.

-- to keep up to date with best practice and attend refresher courses where appropriate.
+- keep up to date with best practice and attend refresher courses where appropriate.

-- to register as a member of the Club and keep their website details up to date.
+- register as a member of the Club and keep their website details up to date.

-- to have up to date DBS checks and regular safeguarding training.
+- have up to date DBS checks and regular safeguarding training.

 Each coach shall be responsible for all coaching equipment and clearing it away and putting it away correctly.

-If a coach is unable to attend any session as a result of illness or injury the coach should promptly notify the chairman of coaching as soon as possible.
+If a coach is unable to attend any session as a result of illness or injury the coach should promptly notify the appropriate member of the lead coaches group as soon as possible.

 Coaches shall ensure that they are available at all times on reasonable notice to provide such assistance or information as the Club may require.